pkamb/PowerKey/README.md

     defaults write com.apple.loginwindow PowerButtonSleepsSystem -bool NO

-To disable this immediate Sleep behavior and make the power key usable with PowerKey:
+To disable this immediate Sleep behavior and make the Power key usable with PowerKey:

  1. Update OS X to version 10.9.2 or greater.
  2. Open Terminal.